musicalculinarists/beautiful-jekyll/_posts/2019-09-08-norman-fucking-rockwell.md

 ## First, the track by track review.

 ### Norman fucking Rockwell
 Probably my favorite track on the album.
-The strings in the background feel so cinematic and the piano feels so reminiscent of the past and Hollywood-hotel baby grand!
-The lyrics are as good as Lana always know how to make them:
+The strings in the background feel so cinematic, the piano reminiscent of the past and Hollywood-hotel baby grand, and the lyrics are as good as Lana always knows how to make them:

 > Your poetry’s bad and you blame the news<br>